xumi1993/seispy/source/usage/srf.rst

-Calculate S wave Receiver Functions (SRF) for sigle station
+Calculate S wave Receiver Functions (SRF) for single station
 ---------------------------------------------------------------

 Version after 1.2.13 has involved functions for SRF calculation.
-The workflow is similiar to PRF calculation.
+The workflow is similar to PRF calculation.

 Materials
 ==========

-Users should prepare following marterals.
+Users should prepare following materials.

 - SAC files of teleseismic events including S wave.
-Refer to :ref:`Prepare a configure file <cfg>`.
+Refer to :doc:`../notes/rf_cfg`.
 - A configure file with the same content with that of PRF.
-Refer to :ref:`Prepare seismic records order by stations <events>`.
+Refer to :doc:`./rf-sta`.

 Run in command line
 ===================

-Similiar to the workflow for PRFs, we have provided a command ``srf`` for quickly calculating SRFs.
+Similar to the workflow for PRFs, we have provided a command ``srf`` for quickly calculating SRFs.

 ::